nlasheras/aoc-2021/README.md

 ### Day 9

 I struggled a bit with Part 2.
 My initial implementation was not reaching all non-9 points in the grid since I was strictly looking for increases of 1.
 I made the code to handle the case of a higher slope and I got the right answer.

+### Day 10

+Today was easier than yesterday for me.
+I spent a bit of time cleaning up generating the `closing_map` using a dictionary comprehension but nothing else special on the solution for today.